-MS&T’s Dim Jones visited the Norwegian port town of Frederickstad at the southern end of the Oslo Fjord to learn about a newly formed projection company, Norxe.
+Three years ago, MS&T’s Dim Jones visited the Norwegian port town of Fredrikstad, at the southern end of the Oslo Fjord, and the projection arm of Barco, formerly projectiondesign (MS&T 2/2015).
+He recently returned to Fredrikstad to visit a newly formed projection company, Norxe.

 Fredrikstad is a somewhat unlikely centre of excellence in the projection industry, but its links with this specialised area of design, manufacturing and technology go back to the mid-1980s, when the company ASK was formed there by a resident of the town.
 This attracted projection specialists from other parts of Norway and further afield, many of whom then settled in the area.
 In 1998, ASK merged with San Diego, California, USA-based Proxima, which was in turn acquired by InFocus.
 At that time, ASK-Proxima business had an upward trajectory, whereas InFocus was in something of a decline; considering that this trend was extending to the new company, some of the original ASK employees departed to form a new company, projectiondesign.
 In 2012, Barco acquired projectiondesign, at which point some of the employees elected to leave and once again start a new company; 15 partners, comprising the entire shareholding, formed Norxe AS in 2015.
 The first projector rolled off the production line in 2017.